isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-dust-mites-look-like/index.md

 However, it is almost impossible to tell the extent of their infestation in your home.
 - Dust mites have a very short life span and it is possible that they have multiplied into millions before you can start seeing the signs.
 - There are various pesticides that a formulated to kill them either by contact or through the systemic mode of action.
-I recommend the use of this pesticide to help reduce their population.� These pest control products are available in most stores.
+I recommend the use of this pesticide to help reduce their population.
+These pest control products are available in most stores.
 ## Conclusion
 What do dust mites look like?
 Well, it is hard to see these mites with your eyes but can also tell about their existence through the symptoms caused on your bodies.
 - They dont bite, or sting but can cause allergic reactions like asthma and others.
-That said and done, it� is good to regularly clean your room and apply all the necessary measures to keep off this dust mites.
+That said and done, it is good to regularly clean your room and apply all the necessary measures to keep off this dust mites.